Silverster98/HUMANISE/README.md

 </div>

 **Update**

+- 2023/11/22: **We plan to refactor this repository to optimize the framework and code in recent weeks.**
 - 2023/6/5: We re-format the data for using HUMANISE easier.
 Please check [HUMANISE New Format](./dataset/dataset.md) for more details.

 ## Abstract